mari-code-l/MS1-project/README.md

 * I didn't have any experience in coding because I was in a Hotel and Tourism Industry which made me difficult to understand.
 My solution was to keep on coding, trial and error to see how everything functions in Web developer Industry.
 * Using gitpod was a struggle.
 I was trying to figure out how does it work especially when commiting.
 I didnt understand what does commit means because English is not my Mother language.
-My so lution was that I attended webinars which it made me clear to understand the use of Gitpod.
+My solution was that I attended webinars which it made me clear to understand the use of Gitpod.
 * 3 background image for every pages which I wasn't knowledgeable that is not possible that made conflicts on my page.
 My solution was using 1 background image which is easy to design.
 * Text inside the Image.
 My solution was I asked the Slack community and tried to research that it should be inside the div.
-* Hamburger button doesn't show.
+* Hamburger button doesn't show up.
 I contacted the tutor support to resolve issue which the navbar button should be changed into dark.
 * Alignment of the contact form.
 I have asked the Slack community but then I ended up by solving it myself by changing some elements and style them new.
 * Positioning of the social media links which i ended up using bootstrap to fix them at the bottom while the social media links on about me section since it has a long content, I made its own element and added the same design which it worked.